StephenPSA/WindowsInsiderTools/README.md

 + Use **Get-DesktopMetric** to retrieve the current settings
 + Use **Set-DesktopMetric [-Metric] IconFont** a) **[-FontSize] 14** to change the size of the font as displayed under the icons on the desktop

-a) Options: CaptionFont, SmCaptionFont, MenuFont, MessageFont, StatusFont, IconFont
+a) Options: All, CaptionFont, SmCaptionFont, MenuFont, MessageFont, StatusFont, IconFont

 [] Denotes optional